f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/nginx-api-security/step01.rst

 **Why**:

-NGINX instance will be used as an API Gateway providing routing, identity, and security.
+NGINX instance will be used as an API Gateway providing routing, identity, and security

 **How**:

-Chose your cloud provider and start with the documentation below.
+Chose your cloud provider and start with the documentation below

 **AWS**: